TormodLandet/Ocellaris/documentation/user_guide/input/input.rst

   simulations should something hang, see :ref:`inp_output` for details on this.
   You should also consider using the ``orun`` script to "babysit" your simulations, see :ref:`script_orun`.
+* Write XDMF plot files for visualization in Paraview and similar programs so that you can understand what is happening in your simulation.

 File format